 The good news is that the Mach1GTO is always in mesh, thanks to the Auto-Adjusting Motor Gearboxes!
 The Mach1GTO mount represents a new era in the ease of gearbox adjustment.
-Our new design eliminates the need for gear mesh adjusting.
-It has become automatic.
-Spring pressure holds the worm screw in perfect mesh with the worm wheel at all times.
+Our new design eliminates the need for gear mesh adjusting...it has become automatic.
+Spring pressure holds the worm and worm wheel in perfect mesh at all times.